xuan32546/IOS13-SimulateTouch/README.md

 ## About Open Source

 The source code of springboard part has been released! **I am looking for someone writting the GUI part (xcode + objective-c).
-If you are interested in it, please send email to jiz176@pitt.edu**
+If you are interested in it, please send a email to jiz176@pitt.edu**

 ## Description

 This library enables you to simulate touch events on iOS 11.0 - 14 with just one line of code!
-All the source code will be released later.
+Currently, the repository is mainly for programmers.
+In the future, I will make it suitable for people who do not understand how to code.

 ## Features